immunochomik/kibana3/README.md

 ## Installation
-I have no idea about proper javascript development as I am an PHP guy, so i can not advise about grunt or gulp or whatever To install the project just download it and serve with any webserver with src dir being the root you need to point it at the elastic search in src/config.js and then it just work.
+I have no idea about proper javascript development as I am a PHP guy, so I can not advise about grunt or gulp or whatever.
+To install the project just download it and serve with any web server, where src dir being the root, as you want them to get src/index.html you need to point it at the elastic search in src/config.js and then it just work.